binbashar/le-tf-infra-aws/network/transit-gateway/README.md

 ## Requisites
 Make sure you have enabled RAM in the Organization account by:

-* Setting RAM to Access enabled in AWS Oganizations > Services
+* Setting RAM to Access enabled in AWS Organization > Services
-* **Enable sharing with AWS Organizations**  in Resource Acccess Manager > Settings
+* **Enable sharing with AWS Organizations**  in Resource Access Manager > Settings

 ## Deployment